Sanjyot-Bhure/Predictive-Churn-Modeling/README.md

 1. Open the notebook using [Google Colab](https://colab.research.google.com/).
 2. Upload the `telco_customer_churn.csv` dataset using the Colab file upload interface.
 (For this run only 1st cell and your'll see the upload bar to upload the file)
-# 3. Run the notebook cells sequentially.
+3. Run the notebook cells sequentially. (important)

 ---